sparticlesteve/G4HiveActions/README.md

 get called in turn.
 Tools are used to create the action plugins on demand during the initialization of each thread.
 A top-level service manages things.

-In this branch, I have a helper base class for stepping action tools, but nothing for multi-action tools.
-So, the ExampleMultiActionTool, the boiler-plate code is present.
+In this branch, I have a template helper base class for all action tools.
+All that's needed in the concrete tool types is to forward the getter method calls down to the base, and to implement the makeAction method.

 # Class structure
 Just highlighting some of the important ones: